rmtrane/679_notes/lecture_notes.md

 Finished the loop part of the SCW (find it [here](http://swcarpentry.github.io/python-novice-inflammation/02-loop/)).
 My work is in [this](loop_exercise.ipynb) jupyter notebook.

 This is a very cool edit.
+SUPER COOL!!!!